AloPeyk/AloPeyk-WooCommerce-Plugin/README.md

 *   Cancel order
 *   Reorder
 *   Rate Alopeyk courier
-*   View invoice
+*   View Invoice
 *   Real-time tracking both for the shop owner and the customer
 *   View Alopeyk order history per WooCommerce order
 *   View the list of all Alopeyk orders
 *   View Alopeyk order details
 *   View courier information
-*   Filter Alopeyk orders based on date, transport type and status
+*   Filter Alopeyk orders based on date, transport type, and status
-*   Sort Alopeyk orders based on invoice number, transport type, WooCommerce order id, customer, cost and date
+*   Sort Alopeyk orders based on invoice number, transport type, WooCommerce order ID, customer, cost, and date
 *   Edit store information and address as the origin address
 *   Change map styles
 *   Change default map marker
 *   Detect default transport type based on cart contents
 *   Define custom shipping cost (fixed amount or a percentage of cart total price) or fetch the real shipping cost based on distance and transport type via Alopeyk API
-*   Options for payment methods (methods like **“Cash on Delivery”** can be marked as **“has return”** to notify Alopeyk courier to return back to the origin address and bring the money taken from customer back)
+*   Options for payment methods (methods like **“Cash on Delivery”** can be marked as **“has returned”** to notify Alopeyk courier to return back to the origin address and bring the money taken from the customer back)
-*   Show Alopeyk shipping method, its type and its cost in the list of shipping methods in frontend if available
+*   Show Alopeyk shipping method, its type, and its cost in the list of shipping methods in front if available
-*   Add map and address detail fields anywhere an address is being entered or edited both in admin and frontend
+*   Add a map and address detail fields anywhere an address is being entered or edited both in admin and frontend
 *   Inline chat with Alopeyk support
 *   Lots of more handy features